 Data collection for training data set

-During image captures game is played as you would play normally.
-Also no special agent, not platform is required.
+During image captures, game is played as you would play normally.
+Also no special agent, nor platform is required.

-In .NET and C# it is implemented image capture from the specific position of screen, as well as it is recorded which keys are pressed during game play.
-In order to record keys press, the code found here is modified and used.
+In .NET and C#, it is implemented image capture from the specific position of screen, as well as it is recorded which keys are pressed during game play.
+In order to record keys press, the code found is modified and used.